vkmc/marconi-transport-amqp/README.md

 ``host=amqp:127.0.0.1:8888 (default)``

-Run marconi-server
+Run zaqar-server

-  ``$ marconi-server -v``
+  ``$ zaqar-server -v``

-Use the examples provided in /examples to send and receive messages to and from the Marconi server
+Use the examples provided in /examples to send and receive messages to and from the Zaqar server

   ``$ ./send.py -a amqp://127.0.0.1:8888 --target 'myqueue' 'message'``